-Since the Commission uses a nominal WACC (which includes an allowance for inflation) and the asset base is also indexed for forecast inflation during the regulatory period, inflation would be double-counted without an adjustment to avoid this double-counting.
-The Commission deducts the indexation adjustment to the RAB from the return on capital to avoid double-counting inflation.
-This is the approach used by the Industry Panel for the Commission's 2013-18 water price determination and by most other economic regulators that apply the building block model in Australia.62
+Since we use a nominal WACC (which includes an allowance for inflation) and the asset base is also indexed for forecast inflation during the regulatory period, inflation would be double-counted without an adjustment to avoid this double-counting.
+We deduct the indexation adjustment to the RAB from the return on capital to avoid double-counting inflation.
+This is the approach used by the Industry Panel for our 2013-18 water price determination and by most other economic regulators that apply the building block model in Australia.
+59